zackees/virtual-fs/README.md

 # virtual-fs

 Powerful Virtual File System abstraction api.
 Connects to any backend supported by Rclone.
 Drop in replacement for pathlib.Path.
-Works with both loval and remote files
+Works with both loval and remote files.

+This was built so that I could work with files in a docker system.
+Think of this like mounting files, but at the api level.
+This will allow you to run unprivleded docker containers that manipulate remote files.

 ```python